Tips to help you this tax time

 You can claim a deduction for most expenses you incur running your business, as long as they are directly related to earning your assessable income.
 If you're not sure about what to claim, here are the 3 golden rules:

-For more information on business tax deductions, visit the business deductions page.
+For more information on business tax deductions, visit Business deductions.

 Tax time toolkit for small businesses

-For more information, visit the small business tax time toolkit.
+For more information, visit the Tax Time toolkit.

 If you run your business from your home and have a dedicated area set aside as a ‘place of business’, you may be able to claim occupancy and running expenses.